UniMath/agda-unimath/src/group-theory/products-of-tuples-of-elements-monoids.lagda.md

 ## Idea

-The product operation extends the binary multiplication operation on a [monoid](group-theory.monoids.md) `M` to any family of elements of `M` indexed by a [standard finite type](univalent-combinatorics.standard-finite-types.md).
+We extend the binary multiplication operation on a [monoid](group-theory.monoids.md) `M` to any family of elements of `M` indexed by a [standard finite type](univalent-combinatorics.standard-finite-types.md).